pinkjacket/organizedcrimeapi/README.md

 ## Description

 _The mafia, the yakuza, the Irish mob, Bratva.
 Throughout history, powerful groups such as these have risen to control illegal activity in their areas.
-They're kind of scary but pretty interesting, and with this API you can pull up interesting facts about them any time!_
+They're kind of scary but pretty interesting, and with this API you can pull up interesting facts about them any time!
+From membership numbers to their relationship with local governments, it's all here._

 ## Setup/Installation Requirements